Florida Keys Open Water SCUBA

-- For this program, campers are required to arrive in Key West International Airport (EYW) between 11am-3pm for pick up.
-Campers will be picked up by a Sea Turtle Camp staff member wearing a red t-shirt to start your Florida Keys’ adventure.
+For this program, campers are required to arrive at the Key West International Airport (EYW) between 11 am-3 pm for pick up.
+Campers will be picked up by a Sea Turtle Camp staff member wearing a red t-shirt to start their Florida Keys’ adventure.
 They will be taken to the airport for departure and our staff will stay until their flight is safely in the air.
-Flights must take off between 12-3pm.
+Flights must take off between 12-3 pm.

 Where do we stay during camp?

 We will be staying in Summerland, Florida in dorm-style housing at the Mote Marine Laboratory’s Elizabeth Moore International Center for Coral Reef Research & Restoration.
 All linens and bath towels are provided.

 Can I call home during camp?

 We have all campers check in with their parents upon arrival, but we have limited parental contact for the duration of the camp.
 Sea Turtle Camp is a growing experience, and we find that young people do best and gain confidence through independence.
 Campers are NOT allowed to carry cell phones at any time during camp.
 Any cell phones brought to camp will be collected upon arrival and returned upon departure.
 Parents will be updated through emails and the many pictures we’ll be posting on Facebook throughout the trip!
 We will provide an after-hours number to reach the office in the event of an emergency.

 I am a finicky eater.
 Can you cater to special diets?